TIME TO READ: 3m 30s

 Valuable tips for planning an outdoor shower.

-An outdoor shower can be a great asset to your outdoor space and your lifestyle.
-Use the outdoor shower to wash away the sand after a surf or the chlorine after a dip in the pool.
+An outdoor shower can be a great asset to your exterior space and lifestyle.
+Use it to wash away the sand after a surf or the chlorine after a pool dip.
 Or simply, use it as an outdoor bathroom when the weather is warm.

 Tips for planning an outdoor shower

-An outdoor shower can be as basic as tapware and a shower head installed on a back wall of the house or something more elaborate and integrated into your outdoor space.
-If you’re planning an outdoor shower in your garden, here are our top tips:
+A shower outdoors can be as basic as tapware and a shower head installed on a back wall of the house, or something more elaborate and integrated into your exterior space.
+Here are our top tips for planning one in your garden:

 1. Choose a style that suits your setting

 Choosing a style is one of the first things you should look at when planning an outdoor space.